 - They obtain a new educational diploma

 - There is a change to their family profile.
 Such changes include.

-- A child in the family no longer being a dependant
+- A child in the family is no longer a dependent

-Applicants who do not update their profiles run the risk of having their out of date information used in a permanent residence application.
-This use of out of date information in a permanent residence application could constitute misrepresentation.
+Applicants who do not update their profiles run the risk of having their outdated information used in a permanent residence application.
+This use of outdated information in a permanent residence application could constitute misrepresentation.
 Misrepresentation always results in the refusal of an application.
 Further, other consequences for misrepresentation may include:

 - The applicant being found inadmissible to Canada